What is a surgical wound?

-A surgical wound is a cut made to your skin during an operation.
-Usually, after your surgeon finishes your operation they’ll bring the cut edges together and secure them with stitches, staples or glue.
-This is called primary wound healing and is what we’re focusing on in this topic.
+A surgical wound is a cut made to your skin and tissues during an operation.
+Usually, after an operation, a surgeon secures the edges of the cut.
+This is called primary wound healing.
+They may do this with:

-You may not always need to have a dressing on your surgical wound.
-The purpose of a dressing is to:
+It’s not always necessary to have a dressing on a surgical wound.
+If you do need one, its purpose of a surgical dressing is to:

 - absorb any fluid weeping from your wound